First Steps to Microbial Product Testing

 Having the test lab discuss their experience with different product additives can provide cost/performance parameters to help in the decision making process.
-Contributing cost factors such as loss during molding, can greatly influence product performance.
-In addition, chemical reactivity of some additives can contribute to higher costs due to needed secondary ‘control’ additive requirements.
+Contributing cost factors such as loss during molding can greatly influence product performance.
+In addition, the chemical reactivity of some additives can contribute to higher costs due to needed secondary ‘control’ additive requirements.

 - Manufacturing methods, or procedures

 Manufacturing parameters can be critical in determining the correct additive, the correct test for the additive and the expected cost/performance profile of a given product.
 Differences in manufacturing with a product such as injection molding compared to thermoforming OR coating with a two-part catalyzed resin compared to a powder coating… to name a few.